 Responsible for HR Trends, keeping abreast of best practices, methods and concepts Globally and in ME

-Partner with International HR leads, driving similar HR initiatives such as Performance Management, Shared Services, every day HR management.
+Partnered with International HR leads, driving similar HR initiatives such as Performance Management, Shared Services, every day HR management.

-Contributed to the efficiency/transformation and change Management plan concerning the Middle East HR function during the HR Shared Services transition
+Worked with Global HR leads to develop a change management plan to deliver new Shared Services, including process definition and knowledge transfers for majority of HR administrative functions

-Developed and implemented onboarding – exit processes and practices to ensure all employees received seamless hassle free hire and exit experiences.
+Developed and implemented onboarding / exit processes and practices to ensure all employees received seamless and positive hiring and exiting experiences.

-Worked with Business leads to support retention of existing employees
+Worked with Business leads to support retention of existing strong employees

-Delivered training to ME HR Teams, ME staff relating to Performance Management, Ethics and Compliance, Governance and Louis Berger Orientations
+Delivered training programs for ME HR Teams, ME staff relating to Performance Management, Ethics and Compliance, Governance and Louis Berger Orientation

-Engaged with all areas of the business such as Legal, Finance, Country Managing Directors, Line Managers, Internal Auditors, and various stakeholders operating within the Global/International business.
+Engaged with Legal and Finance departments, Country Managing Directors, Line Managers, Internal Auditors, and various stakeholders operating within the Global/International business, in issues pertaining to HR.

-Part of the Executive Management team, attended and contributed to monthly and quarterly Meetings.
+Part of the Executive Management Team: attended and contributed to monthly and quarterly meetings.

-In coordination with ME CFO, developed annual KPI Bonus structure for Senior Leadership team across the ME, which included specific performance results mapped to overall financial target
+In coordination with ME CFO, developed annual KPI Bonus structure for Senior Leadership team across the ME, which included specific performance results mapped to overall financial targets

-Worked with Global and International HR leads to deliver Shared services model which included the development of Process Definition and Knowledge Transfers for majority of HR administrative functions

-Liaised with Payroll with respect to and those leaving, regarding system set up, LeavFinal monthly payroll, and final settlements
+Liaised with Payroll with respect to new and employees and those leaving, regarding system set up, monthly payroll, and final settlements

 Key Achievements

-Successfully negotiated Medical Benefits renewal with an overall cost savings of $USD .5MILLION from previous year, with minimal negative impact to employees’ medical coverage which also included Health and Wellness enhancements to plan.
-The new plan included a social fitness program aimed at increasing employees’ engagement and fitness levels across ME.
+Successfully negotiated Medical Benefits renewal with an overall cost savings of $500,000 USD from previous year, with minimal negative impact to employees’ medical coverage.
+This also included Health and Wellness enhancements to plan.
+The new plan provided a social fitness program aimed at increasing employees’ engagement and fitness levels across ME.

 Developed and implemented consistent HR Administration processes, templates, policies and procedures across the Middle East, to ensure all HR teams worked cohesively as a team using consistent regionally specific branded material/documents.